,

 Boy Scout Trail

-This is a shuttle hike that goes along the edge of the maze that is the Wonderland of Rocks and then drops down into Indian Cove.
-It's not a backcountry hike to an old mine or anything, but I am including it for completeness of Joshua Tree hikes that I like; plus, it is a nice hike.
+This is a shuttle hike that goes along the edge of the maze that is the Wonderland of Rocks, and then drops down into Indian Cove.
+It's not a backcountry hike to an old mine or anything, but I am including it for the completeness of Joshua Tree hikes that I like; plus, it is a nice hike.

 And since it is a shuttle hike, you will need to arrange to have a car at the Indian Cove trailhead or someone to pick you up there.
 Of course, you can always turn back and head back to the Boy Scout Trailhead.